Tanya347/Codes/Interviewbit/Graphs/detectCycleDirected/README.md

     * Mark the current node as visited and also mark the index in recursion stack.
     * Find all the vertices which are not visited and are adjacent to current node.
 Recursively call the function for those vertices, If the recursive function returns true return true.
     * If the adjacent vertices are already marked in the recursion stack then return true.
-    * Create a wrapper class, that calls the recursive function for all the vertices and if any function returns true return true.
-Else if for all
+    * If we reach below the loop that means all nodes adjacent to current one were visited but no cycle was found, hence mark this once false in recursion stack and return false